DavidOgalo/Backend-Infrastructure-Toolkit/components/config-management/configuration-manager/examples/README.md

 - `env_override_demo.py`: Shows environment variable precedence over file config.
 - `encryption_demo.py`: Store and retrieve encrypted configuration values.
 - `validation_error_demo.py`: Handles and demonstrates schema validation errors.
+- `remote_config_usage.py`: Demonstrates loading configuration from a remote HTTP source using the pluggable loader interface.

 See the scripts for more advanced and scenario-based usage.

+Remote config loading is now supported via extensible loader interfaces (see `remote_config_usage.py` for an HTTP example).
+You can implement your own loaders for S3, etcd, Consul, and more.

 **How to run an example:**